-Minneapolis DID Ambassadors patrol the sidewalks of the 120+ block district keeping an eye out for pedestrians in need of directions, suspicious behavior, medical emergencies, individuals in need of outreach services, lost property and potential hazards.
-DID Ambassadors also staff the Downtown Fusion Center, located at the Minneapolis First Precinct, where they monitor right of way security cameras, perform dispatch services, manage the DID Hotline and communicate on emergency situations, weather reports, events, traffic and more.
+Mpls DID Ambassadors patrol the sidewalks of the 120+ block district keeping an eye out for pedestrians in need of directions, suspicious behavior, medical emergencies, individuals in need of outreach services, lost property and potential hazards.
+DID Ambassadors also staff the Safety Communications Center, located at the Minneapolis First Precinct, where they monitor right of way security cameras, perform dispatch services, manage the DID Hotline and communicate on emergency situations, weather reports, events, traffic and more.

-Minneapolis DID and the Minneapolis 1st Precinct Police Department partner to provide onsite personal safety workshops for the businesses, employees, and residents of the downtown community.
+Mpls DID and the Minneapolis 1st Precinct Police Department partner to provide onsite personal safety workshops for the businesses, employees, and residents of the downtown community.
 Each workshop addresses safety trends, prevention tips and available resources tailored to the specific audience and location.
 For more information, please contact Shane Zahn at [email protected].

-The Minneapolis DID encourages you to stay aware of what's going on in the Downtown Minneapolis community and let local law enforcement know if you have questions or see suspicious activity.
-Click the link below for a list of helpful links that help you do both.
-Use the Minneapolis DID Safety Info page as a resource for staying connected to safety initiatives in the downtown area that helps law enforcement Protect, Engage and Enforce.
+The Mpls DID encourages you to stay aware of what's going on downtown and let local law enforcement know if you have questions or see suspicious activity.
+Click the link below for a list of helpful links.
+Use the Mpls DID Safety Info page as a resource for staying connected to safety initiatives in the downtown area that helps law enforcement Protect, Engage and Enforce.